Kate Bosworth: Personal life

-Bosworth was accepted to Princeton University in late 2000, but because of continual deferral of her attendance, her acceptance was revoked.
+Bosworth was accepted to Princeton University in late 2000, but because of continual deferral of her attendance, Bosworth's acceptance was revoked.
 She is a member of the Appalachia Service Project.

-She had a relationship with actor Orlando Bloom from 2002 to 2005.
+Bosworth had a relationship with actor Orlando Bloom from 2002 to 2005.
 In mid-2011, she began dating American director Michael Polish, whom she met earlier that year when he directed her in Big Sur.
-They announced their engagement in August 2012, and married on August 31, 2013, in Philipsburg, Montana.
-Bosworth became the stepmother to Jasper, Polish's daughter from a previous marriage, whom Bosworth said was “hands-down the greatest unexpected gift of her life”.
+They announced their engagement in August 2012, and got married on August 31, 2013, in Philipsburg, Montana.
+Bosworth became the stepmother to Jasper, Polish's daughter from a previous marriage, whom Bosworth said was "hands-down the greatest unexpected gift of her life."
 In August 2021, she announced her separation from Polish.
 They legally divorced in March 2023.

 Bosworth is a Buddhist, following Mahayana Buddhism.
 She enjoys running and Pilates, and practices meditation.
-She is a fan of the Dallas Cowboys.
+Bosworth is a fan of the Dallas Cowboys.

 Because Bosworth's grandparents suffered from Alzheimer's disease, the book Still Alice has had an impact on her.
-She contacted the author, Lisa Genova, and later appeared in the film version of the book.
+Bosworth contacted the author, Lisa Genova, and later appeared in the film Still Alice, based on the book.

 In January 2022, it was reported that Bosworth was in a relationship with actor Justin Long.
 In April 2023, the couple confirmed their engagement.
 A month later, Long indicated that the couple had married.
-On July 18, 2025, they welcomed a daughter via surrogacy.
+On July 18, 2025, they had a daughter via surrogacy.